-Good to Know: Among the city’s breweries are Breakside Brewery which has a huge indoor space for sipping a wide selection of brews alongside tasty pub grub, while Base Camp Brewing hosts frequent events to enjoy with beer all year long.
+Good to Know: Among the city’s breweries are Breakside Brewery which has a huge indoor space for sipping a wide selection of brews alongside tasty pub grub.
 If you’re a dog and brew lover, don’t miss Lucky Labrador.
-At the Quimby and Hawthorn locations, you can bring your dog and even play a game of Scrabble on the covered heated patio while sipping the Belgian Canine Style Tripel, or one of many other great options.
+Alternatively, visit Cascade Brewing Barrel House, one of the best breweries in Oregon.

 What Is It?: It’s easy to get out of the rain by enjoying a live show, and Portland is renowned for its music scene.

 Why Do It?: If you enjoy live tunes, on any given night, you’ll be able to find a place to enjoy it with the offerings that are as diverse as the city itself, including everything from pop, indie rock and jazz to punk and folk.

 Good to Know: Touring rock acts, including big-name national artists, often grace the stage of the Crystal Ballroom, a historic venue in the West End that hosts an unusual floating dance floor.